 The band released two more albums before vocalist Angela Gossow replaced Liiva in 2000 after interviewing the band for a German webzine.
 She gave the group a demo that she believed to be “poor quality,” but the band called her in for an audition and was immediately chosen.
 They went on to release their fourth studio album the following year, Wages of Sin.
 The band went on to play at Japan’s Beast Feast 2002 concert alongside Motörhead and Slayer.

-Just before their tour to promote the album, Gossow was diagnosed with vocal cord nodules which led her to attend vocal therapy where she was able to successfully recover voice.
-She was able to recover in time for the release of the bands next album the following year, Anthems of Rebellion.
-In 2004, they released the EP, Dead Eyes See No Future, which featured covers of songs by Megadeth, Carcass, and Manowar.
+Just before their tour to promote the album, Gossow was diagnosed with vocal cord nodules, which led her to attend vocal therapy, where she was able to successfully recover her voice.
+She was able to recover in time for the release of the band’s next album the following year, Anthems of Rebellion.
+In 2004, they released the EP Dead Eyes See No Future, which featured covers of songs by Megadeth, Carcass, and Manowar.

-In 2009 the band released their first compilation album, The Root of All Evil, which featured twelve re-recorded songs which spanned the bands career before Gossow had joined as the lead vocalist.
+In 2009, the band released their first compilation album, The Root of All Evil, which featured twelve re-recorded songs that spanned the band’s career before Gossow had joined as the lead vocalist.
 They went on to perform at the Loud Park Festival the same year alongside Rob Zombie, Judas Priest, Anthrax, Megadeth, and Slayer.

-In 2014 Gossow stepped down as the bands lead vocalist and became their business manager instead so that she could “be with her family and pursue other interests.”
-Gossow recommended Alissa White-Gluz of metalcore band the Agonist, who gladly accepted, saying in an interview with Metal Hammer that “music is forever, metal is limitless and this is only the beginning.”
+In 2014, Gossow stepped down as the band’s lead vocalist and became their business manager instead so that she could “be with her family and pursue other interests.”
+Gossow recommended Alissa White-Gluz of the metalcore band the Agonist, who gladly accepted, saying in an interview with Metal Hammer that “music is forever, metal is limitless, and this is only the beginning.”
 They released their ninth studio album shortly after, War Eternal.

 Their latest album, Covered in Blood, was released in 2019 and featured a compilation of songs they had covered over the years.
 Most recently, the band announced that they will be performing at the European Siege Tour in 2021 with Carcass, Unto Others, and Behemoth.